What is Juvederm™?

-How experienced is Dr. Rivkin at Juvederm™ injection?
+How Experienced is Dr. Rivkin at Juvederm™ Injections?

 Once the area is numb and iced, Dr. Rivkin will inject Juvederm™ with a very thin needle in a series of small injections.
 The area injected will then be gently massaged for a minute or two.
 You will be asked to ice the area injected intermittently – a minute on and a minute off, for the rest of the day.
 The entire process will take less than 20 minutes after numbing.

 Do I Have to Wait Until my Previous Injection of Restylane or Radiesse has Completely Disappeared Before I Get Juvederm™?

 No, Juvederm™ can be used on top of Radiesse or Restylane without a problem.